Manifest.mf specification

 validArgs

-A static list of the arguments for auto-complete.
+A static list of the arguments to offer when auto-completing the command.

 {